writing

 |

-by Jonathan Warren Huntingtonโ€™s โ€œChurch-Ideaโ€ Moving across the Atlantic, this week we turn our attention to a prominent priest in the Protestant Episcopal Church in the United States [1], William Reed Huntington (1838-1909).
-In the great age of โ€œchurch partiesโ€ or factions in Anglicanism that was the nineteenth century, Huntington was one of the leading…
+Huntingtonโ€™s โ€œChurch-Ideaโ€ Moving across the Atlantic, this week we focus on a prominent priest in the Protestant Episcopal Church in the United States1, William Reed Huntington (1838-1909).
+In the great age of โ€œchurch partiesโ€ or factions in Anglicanism that was the nineteenth century, Huntington was one of the leading advocates of church reunion, not only…

 Edward Pusey and the Oxford Movement